ucsb-cs16/w19/_lab/lab02.md

 Correctness

-* (150 pts) 15 tests, ten points each, executed by submit.cs system
+* (100 pts) 15 tests, 5-10 points each, executed by the gradescope system

 End of lab check off points: